Commonly Asked Questions

 What about solar power?

 Solar is a feel-good product, useful only where utility power is not available.
-We can supply it, if you so desire.
+We can supply it, if you wish.

 From a cost standpoint, it will take 40+ years to break even, compared to the electricity cost of running a Fence Hawk and energizer.